-Roll golf-ball sized pieces of the meat into balls and place on a plate.
+Roll golf-ball-sized pieces of the meat into balls and place them onto a plate.
 Put the plate into the fridge and leave for half an hour or so to allow them to firm up before cooking.
 Depending on the size you make these meatballs, you should get approximately 20.

 Top tip – when rolling the meatballs, keep a dish of clean, cold water to dip your hands into.
 The meat will not stick to wet hands.

-Fry the meatballs gently in a little olive oil until they are nicely browned on all sides..
+Fry the meatballs gently in a little olive oil until they are nicely browned on all sides.
 Use a pair of tongs to turn the meatballs so that they brown evenly.
-Once browned, reduce the heat and allow to fry until cooked through.
+Once browned, reduce the heat and continue to fry until cooked through.
 This should take about 5 minutes.
 Test for doneness by cutting one meatball in half.
 There should be no pinkness showing.

 Depending on how many meatballs you have made you may need to fry them in batches.
 Don’t overcrowd the pan or the meatballs will stew in their own juices rather than brown.

-Transfer the cooked meatballs to a serving dish and keep warm while you make the cream mustard sauce.
+Transfer the cooked meatballs to a serving dish and keep warm while you make the creamy mustard sauce.

 Make the creamy mushroom sauce:

 For the cream sauce, melt the butter in a saucepan and then stir in the flour until there are no lumps.
-Allow to cook for a minute.
+Continue to cook, stirring over low heat, for another minute.

 Pour the sauce over the meatballs in the serving dish, garnish with chopped parsley and serve over a pile of spaghetti.